A German Guy Wants to Give You a Bunch of Money for Nothing

 Making basic income a reality, one person at a time.

-What would happen if we didn't have to worry about making a living anymore?
-Would people just sit on their asses all day or actually do something meaningful with their lives?
+What would happen if we didn't have to worry about making a living any more?
+Would people just sit on their arses all day or actually do something meaningful with their lives?
 Michael Bohmeyer, a 29-year-old founder of a tech startup in Berlin, wanted to find out.

-Through crowdfunding, the initiative has already raised more than the $16,000 goal.
-On September 18, they're going to announce the lucky winners of that wad of cash at a party in Berlin.
+Through crowdfunding, the initiative has already raised more than the $16,000 (£9,585) goal.
+On the 18th of September, they're going to announce the lucky winners of that wad of cash at a party in Berlin.